Enderforge-Labs/FancyPlayerShops/src/To-do list.md

   - add a disclaimer for buyers or an icon that clearly shows you can get any NBT
     - "..., which might include energy, item variations, custom names, and other data.
 Buy at your own risk!"

+- add shop group display/input in the edit UI

 - cache text and fancytext value width and height.
 - update them on Text change